 A bigger lever?

-Reducing emissions of CO2 and sequestering carbon is articulated widely as the main tool to mitigate climate change.
-But according to Australian soil microbiologist and climate scientist, Walter Jehne, CO2 only accounts for 4% of the drivers of heat dynamics.
+Reducing emissions of greenhouse gasses and sequestering carbon is articulated widely as the main tool to mitigate climate change.
+But this focuses on just one aspect of the atmosphere.
+In reality, the biosphere plays a massive role in the regulation of climate.

 These pages focus on the dynamics of direct cooling.
 They are under construction.